KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/upgrade/upgrade-edp-3.10.md

 7. (Optional) Migrate SSO (OAuth2-proxy) configuration:

     :::danger
-    Starting from version 3.10, the platform no longer supports setting single sign-on (SSO) configuration through the `edp-install` chart.
+    Starting from version 3.10, the platform no longer supports setting Single Sign-on (SSO) configuration through the `edp-install` chart.
 This includes the installation of the `oauth2-proxy` component and the creation of required Keycloak resources.
     :::

     Deprecated fields in `values.yaml` file for SSO configuration are listed below: